ccorcos/piano-sketch-tool/README.md

 # Piano Sketch Tool

-- better rendering perf
-	- RAF out of state lifecycle
-	- use transform instead of setting height
 - save notes to a file
 - load a file with notes
 - play back notes with the same timing.